AlexCSDev/PatreonDownloader/README.md

 See docs\BUILDING.md

 ## Supported features
+* Tested under Windows and Linux.
+Should work on any platform supported by .NET Core and Chromium browser.
 * Downloading files from posts
 * Downloading files from attachments
 * Saving html contents of posts